-Monegasque nationals and foreign nationals residing in Monaco are not liable for income tax in Monaco.
+Monegasque nationals and foreign nationals residing in Monaco are not subject to personal income tax in Monaco.

-French nationals residing in Monaco are, however, liable for French income tax (under the terms of the Franco-Monegasque bilateral convention of 18 May 1963).
+French nationals residing in Monaco are, however, subject to French income tax (under Article 7-1 of the French-Monegasque bilateral convention of 18 May 1963).

 Real estate tax or local residence tax